 30 Times Spoilt Individuals Made Irresponsible And Ridiculous Demands All Because It’s Their Birthday

-"It's my birthday, so give me your hard earned money!"
+"It's my birthday, so give me your hard-earned money!"

 Birthdays can be wonderful times for self-reflection, spending quality time with those who mean the most to you, and eating a lot of cake!
-It's a day when you receive more affection and attention than normal, but it's also a day when you evaluate your goals, values, and top priorities.
+It's a day when you receive more affection and attention than usual, but it's also a day when you evaluate your goals, values, and top priorities.

 Sadly, not everyone seems to have gotten the message.
 Birthdays can bring out the best in certain people, but they can also, regrettably, bring out the worst.